syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Tables.md

 {% endtabs %}

+## Align text within a table

+You can iterate the cells within a table and align text for each cell.
+Find more information about iterating the cells from [here](https://help.syncfusion.com/file-formats/docio/working-with-tables#iterating-through-table-elements)

+The following code example illustrates how to align text within a table.

+{% tabs %}

+{% highlight c# %}

+private void AlignCellContent(WTableCell tableCell, VerticalAlignment verticalAlignment, HorizontalAlignment horizontalAlignment)

+{
+    //Sets vertical alignment to the cell.

+    tableCell.CellFormat.VerticalAlignment = verticalAlignment;

+    //Iterates body items in table cell and set horizontal alignment.

+    IterateTextBody(tableCell, horizontalAlignment);

+}

+private void IterateTextBody(WTextBody textBody, HorizontalAlignment horizontalAlignment)

+{

+    for (int i = 0; i < textBody.ChildEntities.Count; i++)

+	{

+	//IEntity is the basic unit in DocIO DOM.

+	//Accesses the body items as IEntity

+	IEntity bodyItemEntity = textBody.ChildEntities[i];

+	//A Text body has 3 types of elements - Paragraph, Table and Block Content Control

+	//Decides the element type by using EntityType

+	switch (bodyItemEntity.EntityType)

+	{

+	case EntityType.Paragraph:

+	WParagraph paragraph = bodyItemEntity as WParagraph;

+	//Sets horizontal alignment for paragraph.

+	paragraph.ParagraphFormat.HorizontalAlignment = horizontalAlignment;

+	break;

+    case EntityType.Table:

+	//Table is a collection of rows and cells

+	//Iterates through table's DOM

+	IterateTable(bodyItemEntity as WTable, horizontalAlignment);

+	break;

+	case EntityType.BlockContentControl:

+	BlockContentControl blockContentControl = bodyItemEntity as BlockContentControl;

+	//Iterates to the body items of Block Content Control.

+	IterateTextBody(blockContentControl.TextBody, horizontalAlignment);

+	break;

+}

+    }

+}
+{% endhighlight %}

+{% endtabs %}
 ## Apply formatting to Table, Row and Cell

 The following code example illustrates how to load an existing document and apply table formatting options such as Borders, LeftIndent, Paddings, IsAutoResize, etc.